dalejn/cleanBib/README.md

 9. Run code in the first box/section.
 NOTE: this box contains the code that will use your limited credits/queries.

 10. Run code in the second box/section.
 The output will provide a frequency count for male-male, male-female, female-male, and female-female.
 Your reference proportions will be displayed next to expected proportions in the field of neuroscience.
 Proportion difference relative to expected proportions will be printed.
+Modify Authors.csv to remove self-citations (defined as bibliography entries with co-authors who are first or last authors of your paper).
+Load your manually modified Authors.csv by uncommenting #names<-read.csv('Authors.csv') and rerun the second box/section.
 NOTE: running just this box will not use your limited credits/queries.
-Optionally, load your manually modified Authors.csv by uncommenting #names<-read.csv('Authors.csv').
-For example, modify Authors.csv to remove self-citations (defined as first or last authors in your bibliography entries who are co-authors of your paper).

 # References